entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 # Communicate Between Micro Frontends

-::: warning Recommended Learning
+::: tip Recommended Learning
 - Tutorial: [Create a React Micro Frontend](react.md)
 - Tutorial: [Create an Angular Micro Frontend](angular.md)
 :::

 Entando supports communication between micro frontends using [Custom Events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), an established web standard.
-In this tutorial, we'll build:
+In this tutorial, we build:

 - A React micro frontend that publishes an event
 - A React micro frontend that listens to an event